 Learning the English language is essential to student success in all areas of study, so the demand for English teachers will be a constant in the U.S. school system.
 The Bureau of Labor Statistics projects that the number of middle school and high school teachers will grow 6 percent from 2014-2024, in part due to the fact that many older teachers are expected to retire by then.
 If you’re good at connecting with kids and think you could make a difference helping adolescent students develop a command of the language that will serve them for the rest of their lives, maybe it’s time to consider becoming an English teacher.
 Who knows whom you might inspire to become tomorrow’s next great novelist, entertainer, or political leader!

-A social science teacher’s daily schedule typically includes time before and after school to meet with parents, students, and other teachers, so good communication skills are essential.
-You may also spend time on evenings and weekends reading and keeping up with world events, grading papers, and preparing your lessons.
+Once you become an English teacher, your day-to-day schedule will typically include time before and after school to meet with parents, students and other teachers, so good communication skills are essential.
+You may also spend time on evenings and weekends grading papers and preparing your lessons.

 If you like the idea of becoming an English teacher but don’t know how to get started, the following organizations can provide support and guidance to help you achieve your goals.